atozsites/varnish-wp-cache/README.markdown

 * Stable tag: 0.8

-Bestwebsite Varnish is a simple plugin that purges new and edited content.
+atozsites Varnish is a simple plugin that purges new and edited content.

 Description
 -----------